ClaireMah/Capstone/README.md

 - Drones were initially bought with firmware 3.0.6.
 - If you want to use the app (Parrot FreeFlight Mini), it will ask you to upgrade to 3.0.26.
 - Drones were tested using both 3.0.6 and 3.0.26, both versions will work.
 - There are known bugs with 3.0.26 that broke access to the groundcam.
 Access is still possible using pyparrot.
+Ignore error messages that say otherwise.